 See also: JWST Pointing Performance

-The JWST proposal planning system currently uses Guide Star Catalog (GSC) version 2.4.2 for the selection of guide stars and reference stars.
-GSC 2.4, released for JWST use in November 2017, was a major update to the GSC used for many years for HST operations.
-GSC 2.4 was a merger of GSC 2.3 with data from 2MASS, Sloan Digital Sky Survey (SDSS) DR13, Gaia DR1, and VISTA† Hemisphere Survey (VHS) DR4.
+The JWST proposal planning system currently uses a Guide Star Catalog (GSC) that is the result of a merger of the previous HST catalog with data from 2MASS, Sloan Digital Sky Survey (SDSS) DR13, Gaia, PanSTARRS, Skymapper, and VISTA† Hemisphere Survey (VHS) DR4.
 SDSS and VHS stellar data improve the quality of the GSC, particularly at the fainter magnitudes (J > 17), which significantly improves the JWST guide star availability at higher Galactic latitudes.
-GSC 2.4.2 has been updated to GAIA DR2 astrometry and includes new sources added from other catalogs (GAIA, PanSTARRS, SDSS, Skymapper, etc.).

 Improvements in the catalog that have resulted in increased guide star availability include: